JordanOcokoljic/zap/README.md

-a portion of its code (contained in `zapped/zapped.go`) as well as generating code and placing it into projects that use it, an exception has been made to allow projects that contain those files to still be distributed under any terms that projects maintainer chooses.
+a portion of its code (contained in `zapped/zapped.go`) as well as generating code and placing it into projects that use it, an exception has been made to allow projects that contain those files to still be distributed under any terms that project's maintainer chooses.
 If you have any questions around this, or are unsure if you can use Zap, please do not hesitiate to contact me.